SJWeymouth/website/content/publication/JQW_IO_2015/index.md

 ---
-abstract: This is the abstract
+abstract: This is the abstract.
 authors:
 - J. Bradford Jensen
 - Dennis P. Quinn